malyvoj3/csvw-validator/README.md

 * ```MetadataUrl``` is string property for URL of metadata file.
 * ```StrictMode``` is boolean property, which disable/enable strict mode.
 By default is strict mode enabled.
 In **strict mode** tabular files are validating against **RFC 4180** (CSV comma delimiter, line endings \r\n, UTF-8 encoding,...).
+* ```Language``` is code of language in which all error messages should translate.
+Default is "en", validator also supports "cs".

 Response looks like this:
 ```